AbaPro/Bug-Tracker/README.md

 the application will store all the data in a text file

-**
-This is just a protoypte as this is my first time using C# and making gui application
+** This is just a prototype as this is my first time using C# and making gui application